 Separate requirements apply when a driver is turning at an intersection.
 When the driver is turning at an intersection, the driver must stop and remain stopped for a pedestrian crossing the roadway in a crosswalk in the lane into which the driver is turning.
-If the intersection at which the driver is turning has a traffic light, the driver must also stop and remain stopped for a pedestrian located less than six feet from the lane into which the driver is turning.
+Additionally, if the intersection at which the driver is turning has a traffic light, the driver must also stop and remain stopped for a pedestrian located less than six feet from the lane into which the driver is turning.
 By its plain language, this rule, ORS 811.028(1)(b)(E), appears to include a pedestrian on the sidewalk or other locations not in the roadway provided the pedestrian is less than six feet from the lane into which the driver is turning.
-If there is no traffic light at the intersection, the driver must stop and remain stopped for a pedestrian in a lane adjacent to the lane in which the driver is turning in addition to pedestrians in the other applicable locations as provided in the statute.
+If there is no traffic light at the intersection, the driver